Transitional Care Management

-In this article you will find a practical explanation of Transitional Care Management (TCM).
-After reading, you will understand the basics of this method of care that the health care field implements for patients who need observation after leaving the clinic or the medical process they were in.
+Transitional Care Management: in this article you will find a practical explanation of Transitional Care Management (TCM).
+It covers what TCM is, when it is used, how it is used and by whom and what its purpose is.
+It also provides the CPT codes for TCM and tips on how to best provide Transitional Care Management.
+After reading this article, you will understand the basics of this method of care that the health care field implements for patients who need observation after leaving the clinic or the medical process they were in.

 What is Transitional Care Management TCM?